junquant/mlproject/report/report.md

 * Cycling
 * Running

-It is noted that all above 11 activities are the most commonly daily activities, except Nordic walk which requires a person to walk with specially designed walking poles.
-The data are collected via a heart rate monitor and 3 Colibri wireless inertial measurement units (IMUs) attached to each subject's body: one over the wrist, one on the chest and one on ankle.

-The heart rate monitor has sampling rate of 9Hz and each IMU generate following data with 17 columns:
+All above 11 activities are common daily activities, except Nordic walk which requires a person to walk with specially designed walking poles.
+The data were collected via a heart rate monitor and 3 Colibri wireless inertial measurement units (IMUs) attached to each subject's body: one over the wrist, one on the chest and one on ankle.
+The heart rate monitor has sampling rate of 9Hz and each IMU generates data that is split over 17 columns with self-explanatory labels.

-* 1 temperature (°C)
-* 2-4 3D-acceleration data (ms<sup>-2</sup>), scale: ±16g, resolution: 13-bit
-* 5-7 3D-acceleration data (ms<sup>-2</sup>), scale: ±6g, resolution: 13-bit
-* 8-10 3D-gyroscope data (rad/s)
-* 11-13 3D-magnetometer data (μT)
-* 14-17 orientation

 ## Data Preparation

-As the data set exists in 9 separate .dat files a script was prepared to read the data and consolidate it into one .txt file for easier processing.
-As an one-time filtering, activities that are performed by less than 6 subjects and activities performed for only a few seconds (i.e 24 - Rope Jumping) were removed.
-Optional activities resides in separate data files and are not read.
-Each of the record was also labeled with the subject performing the activity as part of the initial and consolidation.
+As the data set exists in 9 separate `.dat` files, a script was prepared to read the data and consolidate it into one `.txt` file for easier processing.
+Activities that are performed by less than 6 subjects and activities performed for only a few seconds (i.e 24 - Rope Jumping) were removed.
+Optional activities reside in separate data files and are not read.
+Each of the records was also labeled with the subject performing the activity as part of the initial and consolidated data.

 **Missing Values** - The missing values were either caused by the lost of signals or the different frequencies the monitors record the data.
 As such, missing values are populated with the last valid value for the subject and if there is no valid value before, the first valid value after the record was used.
 This was done for each subject's data.

 **Invalid Data** - Orientation is not valid in this data set as stated in the code book and was removed.
 Accelerometer data for with the scale of ±6g was also removed from the data set as recommended by the code book as readings are saturated for high impact movements such as running.

 **Derived Subject-Activity** - An additional variable was created to concatenate subject and activity such that subject-activity is made up of 5 digits with the formula `(100 * subject) + activity`.
 For example a person with subject 101 performing activity 12 will be derived as (100*101) + 12 = 10112.

 After data cleansing and preparation, the total records used for training and testing the model is 1,893,511.